Londoners don't have to look far for Singapore food that's flavourful and reminds you of the tropical country.

 Copthorne Tara Hotel, Scarsdale Place, Kensington, London, W8 5SR

-As you enter the restaurant, your nose will be filled with tempting aromas of their signature Malaysian and Singaporean dishes.
-This tiny Malaysian and Singaporean restaurant in the heart of Chinatown serves up some Singaporean favorites like Rendang, Nasi Lemak, and Oyster omelette!
+As you enter the restaurant, your nose will be filled with the tempting aromas of their signature Malaysian and Singaporean dishes.
+This tiny Malaysian and Singaporean restaurant in the heart of Chinatown serves up some Singaporean favourites like Rendang, Nasi Lemak, and Oyster omelette!

 If you are looking for a little taste of home-away-from-home, this might be it!